MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-com-package-typelib.md

 ms.assetid: a3735612-102e-47e2-ba08-a53259edc60a
 title: com:TypeLib (in Package/Extensions, child of ComInterface)
-description: Registers a type library.
+description: Registers a type library (in Package/Extensions).

 ms.date: 03/29/2017
 ms.topic: reference